JaGoLi/libreboot-repo/docs/gnulinux/encrypted_trisquel.md

 This will be needed in the future, if you ever need to recover your home directory from another system.
 Write it down, or (preferably) store it using a password manager (I recommend `keepass`,`keepasX`, or `keepassXC`).

 ## Modify grub.cfg (CBFS)
-The last step of the proccess is to modify your **grub.cfg** file (in the firmware), and flash the new configuration, [using this tutorial](grub_cbfs.md); this is so that you don't have to manually type in the commands above, every single time you want to boot your computer.
-You can also make your GRUB configuration much more secure, by following [this guide](grub_hardening.md).
+As the last step of the proccess you *can* modify your **grub.cfg** file (in the firmware), and flash the new configuration, [using this tutorial](grub_cbfs.md); this is so you can make your GRUB configuration much more secure, by following [this guide](grub_hardening.md).
+This step is entirely optional, libreboot supports FDE scheme without any changes to its grub.cfg.

 ## Troubleshooting
 During boot, some Thinkpads have a faulty DVD drive, which can cause the `cryptomount -a` command to fail, as well as the error `AHCI transfer timed out` (when the Thinkpad X200 is connected to an UltraBase).
 For both issues, the workaround was to remove the DVD drive (if using the UltraBase, then the whole device must be removed).